mmmirrra/mmmirrra.github.io/_posts/2023-08-06-MultimediaSystem-data-video-animation.markdown

 - Web animation
   - Animation for the Internet produced using a computer
-  - A mixture of web design and animation : Webtoons
+  - A mixture of web design and animation: Webtoons
-  - Flash is widely used as production software : Flash animation
+  - Flash is widely used as production software: Flash animation
-    - Flash animation : Excellent image quality compared to small file size
+    - Flash animation: Excellent image quality compared to small file size
 <br />
 - 3D computer animation
   - Key frame techniques, motion capture techniques, etc. are used